JanaV07/Programs/README.md

 Client Flexibility
 Reduce frequency of breaking releases

-The slide will show in depth detail with te API Versioning :
+The slide will show in depth detail on the API Versioning :

 Whenever we receive a breaking change - a new Version of API will be developed and the deprecation countdown will be triggered to the existing version.